BunsDev/LossLess-interface/README.md

 As we move on from the hackathon we plan to add more functionalities like:

-- Streaming of Auction: Users can view live streaming of auctions for real-world assets.
+- Streaming of Auction: Users can Watch live streaming of auctions  for real-world assets, creating an immersive and engaging experience.
-- View Past Auctions: Users can view a list of past auctions and also watch past events on the platform.
+- View Past Auctions: Users can access a record of past auctions, allowing them to track and analyze market trends.

 ## Smart Contract
 You can find the LoosLess Contract - [HERE]("")